 The provisions under AMLD6 for dual criminality require the member states to criminalize certain predicate offenses whether they are illegal in that jurisdiction or not, including terrorism, drug trafficking, human trafficking, sexual exploitation, racketeering, and corruption.
 The member states involved in prosecution shall work together to centralize legal proceedings within a single jurisdiction.
 The AMLD6 sets out a range of factors for the authorities to consider when deciding how and where to conduct prosecutions, including the victims’ country of origin, the nationality (or residence) of the offender, and the jurisdiction in which the offense took place.

 When the AMLD6 becomes national legislation, the investment firms will need to ensure that their AML/CFT programs correspond adequately to the new risk environment.
-Among others, firms shall establish training for existing and new employees and adjust their AML programs to ensure that employees can detect suspicious activities that may arise from the new predicate offenses.
+Among others, firms shall establish training for existing and new employees and adjust their AML programs to ensure that employees can detect suspicious activities that may arise from the new predicate offences.

 We remain at your disposal should you have any questions on the new regulatory frameworks, our Anti-Money Laundering (AML) Service, or on how to get successfully prepared for the CySEC AML Certification.
 Contact us at [email protected]

 Should you be interested to read about Anti-Money Laundering, please visit the selected articles below:

 - The Next Regulatory Regime of Anti-Money Laundering (AMLD5)